NuGet/docs.microsoft.com-nuget/docs/policies/NuGet-FAQ.md

 **Is it recommended to upload my test packages to nuget.org?**

-For test purposes, you can use [int.nugettest.org](https://int.nugettest.org), or alternative public NuGet servers like [myget.org](https://myget.org) or [Visual Studio Team Services](https://blogs.msdn.microsoft.com/visualstudioalm/2015/08/27/announcing-package-management-support-for-vsotfs/).
+For test purposes, you can use [int.nugettest.org](https://int.nugettest.org), or alternative public NuGet servers like [myget.org](https://myget.org) or [Azure DevOps](https://blogs.msdn.microsoft.com/visualstudioalm/2015/08/27/announcing-package-management-support-for-vsotfs/).

 Note that packages uploaded to int.nugettest.org may not be preserved.